akhiljalan/beautiful-jekyll/_posts/2018-01-23-random-walks.md

 tags: [statistics, python, work-in-progress]
 ---

-# An Observation About the Simple Symmetric Random Walk
+# Gambler's Ruin and the Random Walk

-In this post, I'll empirically verify an interesting fact about the simple symmetric random walk.

-$ x = 3 $

-$$y = 2$$
+Random walks are an essential stochastic process with applications from physics to financial modeling.
+In this post, I'll examine a simple example of the random walk - a special case of the game known as **gambler's ruin**.

 ## Setup